north cascades & Mount Baker-Snoqualmie national forest

 Harold Engles Memorial Cedars Grove

 The entire grove is dedicated to the late Harold Engles, a Forest Service District Ranger who committed considerable effort to protecting these trees from logging and removal.
-His work now allows giant tree enthusiasts the opportunity to step back to a time when the forest had laid undisturbed for centuries.
+His work now allows giant tree enthusiasts the opportunity to step back to a time when the forest had lain undisturbed for centuries.

 IMG_0861.jpeg